 But the intrigues and tales of this ancient beverage do not end there.
 Recently, when I talked to David Amutabi during the recent HOSEA 2014, I discovered interesting things about coffee I bet you also did not know.
 David is the Senior Barista at Dormans Coffee.

-Did you know for instance that coffee can have various roast profiles?
-The darker the roast profile, the lower its level of acidity.
-On the same breadth, when the roast profile is light (or Cinnamon, if you want to get technical), the level of acidity tends to be high.
+Did you know, for instance, that coffee can have various roast profiles?
+The darker the roast profile, the lower the level of acidity.
+On the same breadth, when the roast profile is light (or Cinnamon if you want to get technical), the level of acidity tends to be high.

 Espresso is coffee brewed by forcing a small amount of nearly boiling water under pressure through finely ground coffee beans.
-Espresso is generally thicker than coffee brewed by other methods and tends to have a higher concentration of suspended and dissolved solids, and has crema on top (a foam with a creamy consistency).
+You end up with a generally thicker mix from the coffee brewed by other methods.
+Espresso also tends to have a higher concentration of suspended and dissolved solids and has crema on top (a foam with a creamy consistency).

-When a drink consists of one-third espresso, two-thirds heated milk and about 1 CM of foam, then it is called Caffè Latte.
-Depending on the skill of the barista, the foam can be poured in such a way to form a picture.
+A drink consisting of one-third espresso, two-thirds heated milk and about 1 CM of foam is called Caffè Latte.
+Depending on the skill of the barista, the foam can be poured in such a way as to form a picture.

-This method of forming images on a latte drink is a highly technical skill that has evolved into a complex form of art called latte art.
+This method of forming images on a latte drink is a highly technical skill.
+Over the years, it has evolved into a complex art form called latte art.
 I stand amazed as David creates beautiful images of flowers on my Caffè Latte – it is a surreal experience.

-The espresso is poured into the bottom third of the cup, followed by a similar amount of hot milk.
-The top third of the drink consists of milk foam; this foam can be decorated with artistic drawings made with the same milk.
-The difference between Cappuccino and Caffè Latte as you may have noticed, is the proportions of milk and espresso.
+Pour the espresso into the bottom third of the cup, followed by a similar amount of hot milk.
+The top third of the drink consists of milk foam.
+Seasoned baristas can conjure up artistic drawings using milk foam.
+As you may have noticed, the difference between Cappuccino and Caffè Latte is the proportions of milk and espresso.

-Mocha is yet another espresso drink that consists of espresso, steamed milk, foam, and chocolate syrup.
-In a mocha chocolate syrup is introduced, which is stirred with the espresso to make a caffeinated hot chocolate with foam.
+Mocha is another espresso drink consisting of espresso, steamed milk, foam, and chocolate syrup.
+When you introduce chocolate syrup in a mocha, you get a Caffe Mocha.
+Stir it with the espresso to make a caffeinated hot chocolate with foam.

 That is the other intricate world of coffee.
-By the time I was leaving the Dormans stand, I was feeling like a Barista in the making.
-David tells me there is a training school in the Milimani area of Nairobi, just opposite the Heron Court Hotel, where one can train in the art of coffee making.
+When I left the Dormans stand, I felt like a Barista in the making.
+David tells me a training school exists in the Milimani area of Nairobi.
+Just opposite the Heron Court Hotel, one can train in the art of coffee making here.

 It is the only one of its kind in Kenya.
-By the way, if you are wondering who a barista is, David tells me this is a coffee expert who understands coffee from tree to cup.
-Do you have plans of becoming a barista?
+If you are wondering who a barista is, David tells me this is a coffee expert who understands coffee from tree to cup.
+Do you have plans to become a barista?
 Pay the Dormans training school a visit.